What are whitebait?

 - Juveniles (whitebait).
 In the springtime, they swim back to estuaries, and upstream to fresh water.

 - Adults.
 By autumn, the adult fish are ready to swim downriver to spawn.
 After that, they die.

 Little is known about how the other species spawn.

 Whitebait can be caught from many New Zealand rivers, but especially in South Westland.
 Because they swim against the river’s current, they stay near the edge, where the current is weaker.

 Catching whitebait: early days

 Māori caught whitebait in woven flax nets.
 After drying them in the sun or over a fire, they steamed them in baskets, in an earth oven.
 Europeans used cotton mesh nets.
 Before there were refrigerators, they canned the fish.

-Each spring, whitebaiters sit on river banks, hoping to catch the fish in fine mesh nets.
-These are hand held, or staked into the river bed.
+Each spring, whitebaiters sit on river banks below the high-tide line, hoping to catch the fish in fine mesh nets.
+These are hand-held, or staked into the river bed.
 They also use screens in the water to guide the fish into the nets.

 People once caught huge numbers of whitebait.
-Sometimes they would feed them to their hens, or use them as manure.
+Sometimes they would feed them to their hens, or use them as fertiliser.
 But many estuaries where whitebait hatched have now been destroyed, and river water is more polluted.
-It is much harder to get a good catch, and there are rules to protect fish numbers.
+It is much harder to get a good catch, and there are rules to maintain fish numbers.